basham/swit-workshop-writing/slides.md

-## Screen reader demo

-Navigating with VoiceOver

-Notes:
-I'm going to play a recording of me using the macos VoiceOver screen reader to navigate a page.
-This will help you better understand how these techniques can help a user of this tool navigate a page.

 ## Questions

-Make writing navigable
+Usable writing is navigable

 Notes:
 What questions do you have about making writing navigable?

-# Make writing clear
+# Usable writing is clear

 Part 4 of 8